Are you clear when you speak in person and virtually? Here's how to be a concise and compelling speaker every time.

 #3.
 Use Compelling Evidence

 Now let’s discuss the “concise” part of the formula.
-This section concerns presenting your ideas with authority, and that makes what you say compelling.
+That means presenting your ideas with precision, and knowing how to achieve the voice of authority.

 When it comes to persuading others and bringing them around to your views, your opinion matters, of course—but not as much as you think.
 Audiences need more than your thoughts.
 They need evidence.